The Jewish Monitor

 The Leading Jewish Journal of the Great Southwest

-London, September 9. — (By I. J. P. B.) Ten thousand Jews among them Jewish deputies of the Polish Parliment, representatives of all synagogues and Jewish organizations, members of the American Food Commission at Warsaw, and Jewish soldiers took part in the elaborate and impressive ceremony in connection with the funeral of the Jewish writer and charitable worker, Jacob Dinezohn, who died last week in Warsaw.
+London, September 9. — (By I. J. P. B.) Ten thousand Jews, among them Jewish deputies of the Polish Parliament, representatives of all synagogues and Jewish organizations, members of the American Food Commission at Warsaw, and Jewish soldiers, took part in the elaborate and impressive ceremony in connection with the funeral of the Jewish writer and charitable worker, Jacob Dinezohn, who died last week in Warsaw.

 The funeral of the beloved “Father of the war-orphans” was one of the greatest mourning demonstrations which Warsaw has ever seen.
 Policemen and five hundred special officers were assigned by the authorities to keep order and to see that traffic in the streets did not interfere with the funeral procession.

 Among the pallbearers were the Jewish writers Z. Prilutski, Hillel Zeitlin, and S. Anski.
 Practically all Warsaw Jewry was present at the mourning services in the cemetery.

 New York: November 1919, Vol. X, No. 5, Page 115